 For example, if an auditor finds that a document does not meet the requirements of a certain specification, they will create a RID report.
-If a product fails to meet the requirements set then a Non-Conformance Report (NCR) will be made.
+If a product fails to meet the requirements set, then a Non-Conformance Report (NCR) will be made.

 Finding RID’s through Document Reviews

 Documentation is a key part of any quality assurance program; property documentation management systems record what should be done, when, and how (also known as traceability).
-When properly maintained, documentation can be a valuable tool for finding review items of discrepancy (RIDs).
+When properly maintained, documentation can be valuable for finding review items of discrepancy (RIDs).